jobrouter/php-rest-client/docs/usage.rst

       // Error handling
    }

 #.
-Lines 5-18: Preparing the data to send as an array according to the JobRouter
+Lines 5-18: Preparing the data to send as an array according to the
-   REST API documentation.
+   JobRouter® REST API documentation.
 To add a file instantiate a :ref:`Brotkrueml\\JobRouterClient\\Resource\\File <api-file>` object.
 The first argument receives the full path to the file, the other two are
    optional: You can overwrite the file name and specify a content type.